frankkwabenaaboagye/explore-spring/spring-security/springOne2024-springsecurity6.4/README.md

     - Method security focused

-- Create a bank account object
-- create a bank account service  (domain logic is not really important)
+- bank account object, create a bank account service  (domain logic is not really important)
+- create test for the bank account service
+-